nltk/nltk/CONTRIBUTING.md

 - Write [helpful commit
   messages](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
-- Anything in the `master` branch should be deployable (no failing tests).
+- Anything in the `develop` branch should be deployable (no failing tests).
 - Never use `git add .`: it can add unwanted files;
 - Avoid using `git commit -a` unless you know what you're doing;
 - Check every change with `git diff` before adding them to the index (stage area) and with `git diff --cached` before commiting;
+- Make sure you add your name to our [list of contributors](https://github.com/nltk/nltk/blob/develop/AUTHORS.md)
-- If you have push access to the main repository, please do not commit directly to `master`: your access should be used only to accept pull requests; if you want to make a new feature, you should use the same process as other developers so you code will be reviewed.
+- If you have push access to the main repository, please do not commit directly to `develop`: your access should be used only to accept pull requests; if you want to make a new feature, you should use the same process as other developers so you code will be reviewed.
 - See [RELEASE-HOWTO.txt](RELEASE-HOWTO.txt) to see everything you